-Lecturers: Inez M. Aikens, M.A.; E. F. Anderson, M.S.W.; J. L. Brewer, M.S.W.; Ruth M. Kukkonen, M.S.W.; S. P. Manos, M.S.W.; Mark Schriffin, M.S.W.; Barbara E. Shenko, M.S.S.; P. S. Treske, M.S.W.; L. A. Weissman, M.A.
-Social Work Practice: Fundamentals of Practice: 230, 231; Field Instruction: 250, 251 Social Work Practice: Intervention with Individuals and Groups: 232, 233; Field Social Work Practice: Intervention with Organizations and Communities: 234, 235; Social Work Practice integrated with field instruction for M.S.S.W. program: 236, 237, 238 GRADUATE COURSES Prerequisite for enrollment in all graduate courses: admission to the School of Social Work.
-200. Social Welfare Policy and Services I (2) Social welfare as a societal institution; philosophical, historical, and comparative analysis of the welfare functions, issues, and problems, with special focus on per- 201.
-Social Welfare Policy and Services II (2) Prerequisite: Social Work 200 Conceptional analysis of social welfare programs related to income maintenance and other social service areas, including social insurance, child welfare, and com- 202.
-Social Welfare Policy and Services III (2) Prerequisite: Social Work 201.

-Problems and issues in emerging social welfare programs, including analysis of the structure of social services and of social work as a profession.
-203. Social Welfare Policy and Services IV (2) Prerequisite: Social Work 202.

-Analysis of existing or projected social welfare programs or service.
-205. Social Work Administration I (2) Prerequisite: Social Work 202 or consent of the Dean.
-Administration as an aspect of all social work practice.
+Social Work 205, 232, 233, 234, 235, Selected sections of 291 and 298 Type A-Social Work Roles Type B-Substantive Content Areas Social Work 202, 203, 222, 270, 291, 298 GRADUATE COURSES Prerequisite for enrollment in all graduate courses: admission to the School of Social Work.
+200. Social Welfare Policy and Services I (3) Social welfare as a societal institution; philosophical, historical, and comparative analysis of the welfare functions, issues, and problems, with special focus on personal and social deprivation.
+201. Social Welfare Policy and Services II (3) Conceptional analysis of social welfare programs related to income maintenance and other social service areas, including social insurance, child welfare, and community development.
+202. Social Welfare Policy and Services III (3) Problems and issues in emerging social welfare programs, including analysis of the structure of social services and of social work as a profession.
+203. Social Welfare Policy and Services IV (3) Analysis of existing or projected social welfare programs or service.
+205. Social Work Administration I (3) Administration as an aspect of all social work practice.
 Nature of social work administration involving board and staff participation in determining goals and in planning programming and management operations to achieve goals.
 Administrative organization; interagency policy and control; management processes.
-220. Human Behavior and Social Environment I (4) Theoretical perspectives on man in the changing world.
-View based on biological, psychological, interpersonal, and social structure assumptions over the life-cycle, for 221.
-Human Behavior and Social Environment II (2) Prerequisite: Social Work 220.
+220. Human Behavior and Social Environment I (3) Theoretical perspectives on man in the changing world.
+View based on biological, psychological, interpersonal, and social structure assumptions over the life-cycle, for application to social work practice.
+221. Human Behavior and Social Environment II (3) Prerequisite: Social Work 220.

 Examination of deviant behavior from relative frameworks of a medical model and a career process model.
 Selected social problem areas are used as illustrations.
-222. Human Behavior and Social Environment III (2) Prerequisite: Social Work 221.
+222. Human Behavior and Social Environment III (3) Prerequisite: Social Work 221.